MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 5. When prompted, select **OK**.
 The upload will take a few minutes to complete.
 6. After the upload succeeds, the list will include this new dataset.

-## To add categories and build queries for analysis
+## To add categories for analysis

 1. On the **Process Explorer** page, select the dataset name from the list.
 2. For new datasets, you're prompted to enter a new categorization and set the probability threshold for the first category.
 The threshold option is how likely a meeting must be in a category before it's automatically assigned to that category.
 Each dataset requires at least one category for analysis, which is how you want to categorize the meetings.
-3. On the analysis details page, depending on the dataset (blob storage or .csv), you can do one or more of the following:

-   * Type a new category to add at the end of the category list
-   * Select **Open Query Builder** to create a query with the dataset and select meetings and emails to assign categories and help train the template to auto-categorize the whole dataset
-   * Hover your cursor over the category in the list to view and select the **delete** icon to remove it

-4. In **Query Builder** > **Discover Topics**, you can create a query based on keywords in meeting subjects or titles, enter one or more keywords, separated by commas, in one of the **Keyword** boxes.
+3. In **Query Builder** > **Discover Topics**, you can create a query based on keywords in meeting subjects or titles, select one or more keywords from the Word cloud or type them, separated by commas, in one of the applicable **Keyword** boxes.

      ![Process Explorer Word Cloud](./images/pexp-word-cloud.png)